 Ecoregions of Argentina

-The Araucaria moist forests ecoregion spans the mountainous areas of southern Atlantic Brazil and extends into northeastern Argentina.
+The Araucaria moist forests ecoregion spans the mountainous areas of Southern Atlantic Brazil and extends into northeastern Argentina.
 It is a coniferous forest ecoregion of the Atlantic Forest biome.

-The Central Andean dry puna ecoregion is a very dry, high elevation grassland of the southern high Andes, extending through western Bolivia and northern Chile and Argentina.
-Dry puna is distinguished from other types of puna by its annual rainfall, or lack thereof.
+The Central Andean dry puna ecoregion is a dry, high-elevation grassland of the high southern Andes, extending through western Bolivia, northern Chile, and Argentina.
+Dry puna is distinguished from other types of puna by its annual rainfall or lack thereof.

-The Central Andean puna ecoregion is a high elevation montane grassland and shrubland in the southern high Andes, extending from southern Peru, though Bolivia, into northern Argentina.
-Several protected natural areas are found here.
+The Central Andean puna ecoregion is a high-elevation montane grassland and shrubland of South America and is part of the Puna grassland region.
+It is located in the high southern Andes, extending from southern Peru through Bolivia into northern Argentina.